Railroad Kits and Acessories

 Dealer Information | Contact Us

-Product Review in Model Railroad News by Dr. John Hullman
+Product Review in Model Railroad News by Dr. John Hullman---March 2001

 "The finished model has a very fine lacy appearance, while being sturdier than it looks.
 The stairways and gratings for the walkway and landings are particularly well done.
 The engineering of the kit is superb.
 The assembly and fit of all parts is spot on, with locating lugs and holes where needed, handles on the platforms, and a jig to keep the tower square."